ecirpnaes/SimpleDataScripter/README.md

 ## Features

-Right-click on a table node to bring up a [`Script Table Data`] context menu.
+Right-click on a Table or View node to bring up a [`Script Table Data`] context menu.
 An input box will open showing the default SQL of selecting all data.
 You can simply press [Enter] to accept the default or the SQL using a WHERE clause, joins on other tables, etc...
 Any valid SQL is acceptable.
 Press [Enter] to run the query.
 The data will be scripted to a new SQL Editor window.
 ![Feature](https://raw.githubusercontent.com/ecirpnaes/SimpleDataScripter/master/images/Scripting.gif)